MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-optimization.md

 ## Set up

 First, you must instantiate a `Workspace` object, which allows you to connect to the workspace you've previously deployed in Azure.
-Be sure to fill in the following settings, which can be retrieved from the [web interface](https://ms.portal.azure.com/#home?azure-portal=true) or by opening a command prompt and running `az quantum workspace show` through the Azure CLI.
+Be sure to fill in the following settings, which can be retrieved from the [Azure Portal](https://portal.azure.com/) or by opening a command prompt and running `az quantum workspace show` through the Azure CLI.
 Open a new python file and run the following lines:

 ```python
 from azure.quantum import Workspace